 AMLE believes that the true middle school is one that has been planned and organized to address the developmental and cultural needs of students of ages 10 to 14, generally including grades 5-8.
 We articulate this middle school model through the publication of our landmark position paper, The Successful Middle School: This We Believe, now in its fifth edition.

-This text, backed by forty years of research on education young adolescents, affirms that the following five essential attributes characterize the successful middle school:
+Based on forty years of research on educating young adolescents, the following five essential attributes characterize the successful middle school.

 Successful middle schools exhibit these essential attributes through a series of 18 Characteristics that are interdependent and grouped by three overarching categories: